 In 2016, a second grant was received from the Jesse Parker Williams Foundation to fund the start-up of two comprehensive school-based health centers located in Atlanta Public Schools.
 They were opened in September 2016 and include:

 - Lenora P. Miles Elementary located in southwest Atlanta staffed by H.E.A.L., Inc.

 - Dobbs Elementary located in southeast Atlanta staffed by Southside Medical Center, Inc.

-Funding has also been received from Zeist Foundation, R. Howard Dobbs Foundation, and Jesse Parker Williams Foundation to support SBHC start-ups at Chatsworth Elementary, Hollis Innovation Academy, and a mobile unit to serve 4 schools in DeKalb County.
+More recently, funding has been received from Zeist, R. Howard Dobbs, and Jesse Parker Williams Foundations to support SBHC start-ups at Chatsworth Elementary, Hollis Innovation Academy, and a mobile unit serving several schools in DeKalb County.